Novel aspects of integrability for NLSMs in symmetric spaces: Introduction

 The purpose of this work is twofold.
 In view of AdS/CFT correspondence the solution of the auxiliary system in the case of AdS space presents a lot of interest.
 Of course, it is appealing to find the formal solution of the auxiliary system for more symmetric spaces.
 To kill two birds with one stone, we study the rank 1 symmetric spaces corresponding to the indefinite orthogonal group $O(p,q)$.

 The structure of the paper is as follows.
 In section \ref{sec:Pohlmeyer_Reduction} we perform the Pohlmeyer reduction of rank 1 symmetric spaces corresponding to the indefinite orthogonal group $O(p,q)$.
 In section \ref{sec:Auxiliary} we solve the auxiliary system.
+Finally, in section \ref{sec:charges} we analyze the structure of the monodromy matrix and as an indicative example we derive its eigenvalues in the case of elliptic strings in $\mathbb{R}_t\times\textrm{S}^2$.
 There are two appendices.
 In appendix \ref{sec:AdS} we provide additional information for the Pohlmeyer reduction of AdS.
 Appendix \ref{sec:details} contains some details relevant for the derivation of section \ref{sec:Auxiliary}.